WebOfTrust/keri/docs/Q-and-A.md

 The Sovrin Guardianship Working group site is [here](https://sovrin.org/guardianship/)

-### *Q: How can I create a private key for my sixteen years old daugther that is not an adult?
+### *Q: How can I create a private key for my sixteen years old daughter who is not an adult?

 *And start a KERI public identifier for her.*

 It is a legal issue, there can only be one person holding keys.
 Either the parent or the child holds the key.\
 The problem has to do with temporary guardianship.
 You need to implement an additional legal construct like the ones mentioned above.
-After that a set of governers have control authority.
+After that a set of governors have control authority.

-Other constructions like multisign or sharing schemes (e.g. Shamir SSS) introduce more parties and more complexity and are not advised.
+Other constructions like multi sign or sharing schemes (e.g. Shamir SSS) introduce more parties and more complexity and are not advised.

-#### **Q: How do I organise guardianship over keys meant for somebody else to control at a later stage under specific circumstances?
+#### **Q: How do I organize guardianship over keys meant for somebody else to control at a later stage under specific circumstances?

 A set of related, and widely supported within the DID community, ideas by TNO The Netherlands in a [whitepaper](https://www.researchgate.net/publication/348325716_Decentralized_SSI_Governance_the_missing_link_in_automating_business_decisions) 'Decentralized SSI Governance, the missing link in automating business decisions', that we collectively refer to as “decentralized SSI governance”.